slatedocs/slate/source/includes/administration/_discounts.md

 `DELETE /applied_pricings/:applied_pricing_id/discounts/:id`

-Delete a discount.
-This operation can only be performed on discounts that have state UPCOMING.
+Deletes a discount.
+This operation can only be performed on discounts that have status UPCOMING.

 ```shell
 curl -X DELETE "https://cloudmc_endpoint/rest/applied_pricings/efd32752-c6f2-45cf-b494-cc6be8a45845/discounts/18db7bc6-8be1-48bb-bab1-77a7d696fa3b" \